Bible Prophecies That Eventually Came True

 While prophets like Isaiah, Jeremiah, and Ezekiel hold the lofty title of "major prophets" thanks to their weighty tomes of intoned doom against the world's greatest empires, the Hebrew Bible is also full of minor prophets whose messages from God are mercifully much shorter and more concise than their major colleagues.
 One such minor prophet was Nahum, a contemporary of Isaiah who spent most of his three-chapter book proclaiming the downfall of Assyria, specifically its capital city, Nineveh.
 You might remember Nineveh as the city the prophet Jonah hated so much that he'd rather be eaten by a big fish than warn them of God's wrath, or you might recognize it as the historical capital of the real Neo-Assyrian Empire.
 Either is fine.

-An interesting thing about Nahum's prophecies against Nineveh is how specific they are.
+An interesting thing about Nahum's prophesies against Nineveh is how specific they are.
 Chapter one says that the Ninevites will be drunk like drunkards and consumed like dry straw.
-Bible Study Tools points out that the ancient Greek historian Diodorus Siculus recorded that the city of Nineveh was attacked by people who took advantage of the fact that the Assyrian king had given his soldiers too much wine, and that they were too drunk to defend the city.
+The ancient Greek historian Diodorus Siculus recorded that the city of Nineveh was attacked by people who took advantage of the fact that the Assyrian king had given his soldiers too much wine, and that they were too drunk to defend the city.
 Likewise, archaeologists found a layer of ash in the ruins of Nineveh, suggesting it was burned as Nahum foresaw.

-Of course, the killjoy response to this is that condemning your enemies as drunkards is a pretty common way to impugn their morals, and saying that a city will burn is probably the most generic possible threat, so ... *shrug emoji*.
+Of course, the killjoy response to this is that condemning your enemies as drunkards is a pretty common way to impugn their morals, and saying that a city will burn is probably the most generic possible threat, so make of it what you will.

 Various prophets predict the birth of Jesus (maybe)

-A thing one must understand about Christians is that, from their perspective, the entire canon of Hebrew scripture — known to them as the Old Testament — is actually all about them.
-That is to say, that basically everything from Genesis to Malachi is leading toward the birth of Jesus, whom they identify as both the Son of God and the long-promised Messiah.
+From a Christian perspective, basically everything in the Old Testament, from Genesis to Malachi, is leading toward the birth of Jesus, whom Christians identify as both the Son of God and the long-promised Messiah.

 As such, it's very easy to find examples of Christian interpretation of Hebrew prophecies.
 For example, Daniel chapter 9 says that the Messiah will come after the restoration of the Temple and before it's destroyed for a second time, and the historical Jesus did live during the Second Temple period.
 Genesis 49 claims that the tribe of Judah would retain power until the coming of the Messiah, and this is interpreted to mean the Herodian dynasty that was usurped by the Romans in Jesus' lifetime.
 Much tradition, including Isaiah chapter 1, claims that the Messiah will be a descendant of the royal line of David, and the genealogies (aka the "begats") in the Gospels of Matthew and Luke go to some effort to prove Jesus as descended from David through Solomon (even if those genealogies don't match).